All Butter Pie Crust Recipe

-- To make the dough, in a large mixing bowl with paddle attachment, mix together flour and salt.
+- To make the pie dough, in a large mixing bowl with a paddle attachment, mix together flour and salt.
 Alternatively, you can use a pastry cutter, instead of stand mixer.

-- Stir in ice water one tablespoon at a time, until the dough is almost comes together.
+- Add ice water one tablespoon at a time, until the dough forms into a ball.
 Depending on humidity, you might not need all the water, or you might need additional couple of tablespoons.
-That’s why you need to add it 1 tablespoon at a time until big clumps of dough sticks together.
+That’s why you need to add it one tablespoon at a time until big clumps of dough sticks together.
 Too much water will make the dough too sticky and hard to work with.
-TIP: Don’t be alarmed if you see pieces of butter in the dough, that’s exactly what you want to see.
+TIP: Don’t be alarmed if you see small pieces/swirls of butter in the dough, that’s exactly what you want to see!
 Those butter pieces will melt during baking and create the most tender and flaky crust.

 - To blind bake a pie crust, roll the pie dough into 10 to 11-inch circle on a lightly floured surface.
 Wrap the dough around rolling pin and carefully transfer it onto baking pan.
 Fold the edges out and roll until it meets the pie pan.
-Crimp the edges any which way you like.
+Crimp the edges any which way you like, or as shown above.

 - Cover the crust with aluminum foil and pour pie weights, or raw beans/rice (I use raw beans.
 And no, you can't use those beans, used as pie weights, for cooking.)

 This recipe was originally published on January 6th, 2013, and last update was on November 19, 2020.